-New Realities Crash Course for Study Away ExperiencePosted on May 11, 2020 by Laurey Stryker, Ed.D., Fellows Program Manager & Joni S. Steinberg, PhD., consultant The Future of the Philanthropic Sector & Donna Puhalovich, Engagement Team
+New Realities Crash Course for Study Away ExperiencePosted on May 11, 2020 by Laurey Stryker, Ed.D., Digital Access for All Initiative Manager & Joni S. Steinberg, PhD., consultant The Future of the Philanthropic Sector & Donna Puhalovich, consultant with The Patterson Foundation

 Planning began last May to use The Patterson Foundation as a living laboratory for how philanthropy is changing.
 Course faculty Pamela Larsen Clarke and Marilyn Kuhn proposed the new elective course, "The Future of the Philanthropic Sector," approved for the Spring 2020 term.
 It included a week in Sarasota, embedding students into TPF's initiatives.
 Enrollment was competitive—24 students applying for ten spots.

 On March 4, 2020, just 11 days before the ten Indiana University Lilly School of Philanthropy students and their two faculty were to arrive for the experiential extravaganza topping off their course, TPF finalized its action-packed experience.
 Students were coming during their spring break, so we included some fun with Siesta Key drum circle, theatre tickets, and Hob Nob and Linger Lodge experiences!

 Less than a week before their arrival, we got the news.

 Because of COVID-19, the university was canceling all travel for any affiliated course or program.
 Now what?
 We could have all walked away,